Considerations on the electromagnetic field wave equation and the Dirac equation: The heuristic ER wave equation

+In this section, we show the construction of a FOWE for the ER by very simple and phenomenological artifact, based on the spatial arrays of the electric and the magnetic fields with respect to the direction of propagation of the electromagnetic waves.

-We start considering the fact that the electric and the magnetic fields of the ER are mutually perpendicular, \textit{i.e.}
+Let us consider the plane electromagnetic waves in the vacuum.
+Considering the orthogonality of the electric and the magnetic fields,

-Note that $\boldsymbol E.\boldsymbol B$ is an invariant of the electromagnetism\cite{landau}, and relation \ref{E.B} is valid in any reference frame.
+Note that $\boldsymbol E.\boldsymbol B$ is an invariant of the electromagnetism, and consequently relation \ref{E.B} is Lorentz invariant.

-For our purposes, let us consider a reference frame where the projections of $\boldsymbol E$ and $\boldsymbol B$ on the plane $xy$ are mutually perpendicular:
+We will adopt a reference frame where the projections of $\boldsymbol E$ and $\boldsymbol B$ on the plane $xy$ are mutually perpendicular.
+On this frame,

-Note that this is a weak mathematical restriction that does not represent a problem under the physical aspect.
-In fact, if we choose any other reference frame $S'$ moving with a velocity $v$ with respect to the given reference frame $S$, we may guide the orientation of the new axis $x',y',z'$ respectively parallel to $x,y,z$, to arrive to similar relations as \ref{ExBy} for the new components of the electric $\boldsymbol E'$ and the magnetic $\boldsymbol B'$ fields.
-The arbitrary choice of orientation of axis is neither incorrect nor a new issue, being commonly applied on the context of angular momentum and spin in quantum mechanics.
+An objection could be made with respect to this restriction.
+However, this does not prejudice the Lorentz invariance.
+In fact, once it is chosen a second reference frame $S'$ moving with velocity $v$ with respect to the given reference frame $S$, we may guide the orientation of the new axis $x',y',z'$ respectively parallel to $x,y,z$, to arrive at similar relations as \ref{ExBy} for the new components of the electric $\boldsymbol E'$ and the magnetic $\boldsymbol B'$ fields.
+Note that the arbitrary choice of the orientation of axis is neither incorrect, nor incompatible with the special relativity, nor a new issue, since it is commonly applied in the context of spin and angular momentum in quantum mechanics.

 Expressions \ref{E.B} and \ref{ExBy} imply that